LinkedIn

 Munich Quantum Valley

-Tomorrow’s supercomputer is currently under construction in Munich Quantum Valley (MQV).
-As a collaborative project between academia, industry, research and public organisations, the joint platform offers state-of-the-art framework conditions for the emergence and further research of quantum technologies and quantum computing throughout Bavaria.
-The MQV forms a crucial part of the Bavarian quantum technology ecosystem, and further development of these advanced technologies promises to give rise to a phenomenal quantum industry in the region.
+The supercomputer of tomorrow is currently under construction in Munich Quantum Valley (MQV).
+The joint platform – a collaborative project between academia, industry, research and public organisations – offers state-of-the-art conditions to promote the research and development of quantum technologies and quantum computing throughout Bavaria.
+The MQV is a crucial part of the Bavarian quantum technology ecosystem.
+Continued development of these advanced technologies promises to give rise to a phenomenal quantum industry in the region.

 Foto: Kuo-Yi Chao/TUM